davizacheu/Spectral-Graph-Theory-Research/README.md

-# Graph Cospectrality Analysis Project
+# Graph Cospectrality Analysis Research

 A Python/SageMath project focused on studying cospectral graphs and their properties, with particular emphasis on the non-backtracking (Ihara) matrix.